HichamAgueny/llm-workshop/README.md

 * Copy the Singularity image and dataset to your project work area.
 * Update paths in the configuration files automatically.

-## Running Slurm-Based Jobs

-This guide explains how to run fine-tuning and inference jobs (slurm) on an HPC system.

-## Repository Structure
+## Folder Descriptions
-llm-workshop/

-├── README.md                  # Main workshop guide

-├── LICENSE                    # Project license

-├── install.sh                 # HPC environment setup script

-├── presentation-LLM_26Aug.pdf  # Workshop slides

-├── container/                 # Singularity container for environment setup
+- `container/` – Singularity container for the HPC environment.

-├── data/                      # Clean datasets for summarization and QA
+- `data/` – Pre-cleaned datasets for QA and summarization tasks.

-├── download_xsum.txt          # Script to download pre-cleaned datasets

-├── exercise/                  # Guided notebooks and exercises
+- `exercise/` – Guided notebooks and hands-on exercises.
+- `fine-tuning-singlegpu/` – Single GPU fine-tuning example.

-├── fine-tuning-multigpu/      # Multi-GPU fine-tuning examples
+- `fine-tuning-multigpu/` – Multi-GPU fine-tuning example.

-├── fine-tuning-singlegpu/     # Single-GPU fine-tuning examples

-├── inference/                 # Inference scripts for summarization and QA

-├── profiling/                 # GPU profiling tools and scripts

-├── test/                      # Simple GPU test scripts
+- `inference/` – Scripts for running inference.
+- `profiling/` – GPU profiling.

-└── tools/                     # Utility functions for GPU monitoring and job management
+- `tools/` – Utility scripts for monitoring and job management.
+- `test/` – Small scripts to test GPU availability and environment setup.

-## Workshop Program – Fine-Tuning LLMs with Multi-GPU Training on Olivia
+## Workshop Program

 ## 09:30 – 10:15 | Introduction to Fine-Tuning & Optimization Strategies (30min + 15min)
 - Overview of LLM and Fine-tuning